 A railway from Oxford to London was built in 1844.
 Another to Banbury was built in 1850.
 In 1860 the Natural History Museum opened.
 The first electricity generating station in Oxford was built in 1892.

 In the late 19th century marmalade making industry began in Oxford.
 There was also a publishing industry and an iron foundry.
-Yet Oxford remained a city of craftsmen producing things for the university not a manufacturing centre.
+Yet Oxford remained a city of craftsmen producing things for the university, not a manufacturing center.

 OXFORD IN THE 20th CENTURY